platonic-io/detsys-testkit/demo/slides.md

   faults;

-* Operational profiles/usage models will later be used to drive test case generation, and guarantee system test coverage.
+* Operational profiles/usage models will later be used to drive test case generation, and guarantee system test coverage and reliability.

 ---